 3. Where do you want your properties to be?

 Your preference for the city versus the suburbs can influence where you buy your investment properties.
 If you're a city person, renting out a property in the 'burbs can be less than convenient.
 You might never have time to go out there and check on it.
 If you prefer the suburbs, it doesn't make sense to buy a home in the city.
-This decision may be one
+This decision may be one of more individual preference than direct financial performance.

 4. How much maintenance/upkeep can you handle yourself?